xpack/web-doxygen/website/docs/api/files/src-utf8-cpp.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Converts the input string into a upper case version, also taking into account non-ASCII characters that has a upper case variant. <a href="#a2027564d4381eb6e539320ee8b2e0bcd">More...</a></p>
+Converts the input string into a upper case version, also taking into account non-ASCII characters that has a upper case variant. <a href="#a2027564d4381eb6e539320ee8b2e0bcd">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">